Seeed-Studio/wiki-documents/docs/Introduction_to_Artificial_Intelligence_for_Makers.md

 **Audience:**

-- Hardware makers who are interested in AI but do not have a solid background in Computer Science
+- A beginners guide to Artificial Intelligence (AI) for makers with no prior training in computer science.

 **INDEX**

-An Essay for Hardware Developers who want to start with AI Summarize
+A quick overview of the sections of this article.

-- 1.What is ‘AI’
+- 1.What is ‘Artificial Intelligence (AI)’ ?
-- 2.Application&Some Amazing Projects
-- 3.Relevant Products
-- 4.Course & Primer Tutorial
+- 2.Some interesting application of Artificial Intelligence (AI)
+- 3.List of Artificial Intelligence (AI) products
+- 4.Recommended books, courses and video tutorials

-## Summarize
+## Summary

-AI is a hot nowadays, and relevant products sell well in our [online shop](https://www.seeedstudio.com/).
-But we find some of our customers——traditional hardware developers, often do not have a solid background in computer science.
-The purpose of this article is to build interest and a general understanding for developers who want to start their deep learning journey but do not have a background knowledge yet.
-I will list the common interests and problems that novices face in this article.
-And at the end of this document,  I'll recommend some course and books to learn more about the topic.
+AI is a hot topic nowadays, and relevant AI products sell well in our [online shop](https://www.seeedstudio.com/).
+But we find some of our customers:traditional hardware developers, often do not have a solid background in computer science.
+The purpose of this article to build interest and provide a general understanding for makers who want to start their deep learning journey.
+I will point some of the common use cases and potential pitfalls.
+Also at the end of this article,  I'll recommend some courses and books to learn more about this topic.

-## 1. What is 'AI'
+## 1. What is ‘Artificial Intelligence (AI)’?
 AI is pervasive today.
-"Data Mining", "Artificial Intelligence", "Artificial Neural Network"……pretty confusing hum?
+"Data Mining", "Artificial Intelligence", "Artificial Neural Network"… it gets pretty confusing ,huh?.
 Companies and computer scientists create thousands of new terms every year, but never explain to you ***what they actually are**.

-In the wiki, it says:
+According to Wikipedia:
  >Artificial intelligence (AI), sometimes called machine intelligence, is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and animals.

  However, unless it is used as a rigorously academic terminology, we generally use this term to refer to the Artificial Neural Network.
 Because the explosive development of this technology in recent years has resulted in too many computing products and commercial publicity, gradually replacing the meaning of the term 'AI' itself.
 So now when businesses say "AI products", they generally refer to products used to speed up neural network operations.